 Funding will be awarded based on the merits of the work plans and their alignment with the objectives of the program, not on a first come, first served basis.
 In the last 2 years, organizations were awarded an average amount of about $410,000 per year.

-Funding for this program has been confirmed only up to fiscal year 2022 to 2023 fiscal year will be considered for initiatives and activities spanning more than one fiscal year on an 'in principle' basis, depending on the program's continued funding.
-The continuation of funding for multi-year proposals also depends on progress reports about the proposed initiative and activities’ outcomes, as well as meeting funding terms and conditions, such as the deadline for financial and activity reporting.
+Funding for this program has been confirmed only up to fiscal year 2022 to 2023.
+Therefore, multi-year funding will be considered for initiatives and activities spanning more than one fiscal year on an 'in principle' basis, depending on the program's continued funding.
+The continuation of funding for multi-year proposals also depends on progress reports about the proposed initiative and activities' outcomes, as well as meeting funding terms and conditions, such as the deadline for financial and activity reporting.